Kallias254/hugo-portfolio/content/projects/project-1/index.md

 ---

 ## Description
 Welcome to PawPals – an immersive platform celebrating the diversity of our canine companions.
-As the sole developer for this project, I designed and implemented a dynamic website that not only showcases captivating images of various dog breeds fetched from the Dog API but also provides an enriching experience for dog enthusiasts.
+As the sole developer for this project, I designed and implemented a dynamic website that not only showcases captivating images of

 ## Key Features